heavyai/heavydb/docs/release-notes/index.md

 # MapD Platform
 The latest version of the MapD Platform is 1.1.9.

+#### **1.2.0** - Released July 11, 2016

+##### New
+- Changed SQL parser to Apache Calcite
+   -Subquery support
+   -Further join support (e.g. left outer join)
+   -Case insensitivity for column and table names
+- New core execution engine, Relational Algebra Virtual Machine ("RAVM"), gives more flexibility allowing execution of arbitrarily complex queries
+- Added additional formats for date import
+- MapD Immerse v.2 technical preview
+   - Newly organized user interface allows the more flexible and intuitive creation of charts by allowing user to specify either data or chart type, rather than forcing chart type first
+   - User can quickly toggle between chart types to easily preview how data would appear
+   - To access the Immerse Technical Preview Dashboards page, go to `http://<your server>:9092/v2`.
+Note, change the port number `:9092` to match your configuration
+   - Immerse v.2 technical preview is an unstable preview release.
+A subset of major known bugs is [here](https://docs.google.com/document/d/1sigSA4IhQTulibtDcxlALaCNEiAqEkPNjR7rkK-BXDo)

+##### Fixed
+- Fixed a problem with count distinct and group by queries which caused a crash
+- Fixed a problem with count on float which caused a crash
+- Fixed a problem with projection queries which caused a crash in limited cases
+- Fixed a problem where tables created via MapD web-based table importer were not consistent with tables built via SQL CREATE
+   - Disallowed additional SQL keywords from column names

+##### Removed
+-Loss of Group By ordinals (would restore pending Calcite support)

+##### Dependencies
+-Now requiring Java Runtime Environment (JRE) version 1.6 or higher

 #### **1.1.9** - Released June 27, 2016

 ##### New